TheAlgorithms/website/README.md

 ## License

-The website itself (this repository) is licensed under [MIT](https://github.com/TheAlgorithms/website/blob/main/LICENSE),\
-while all the licenses for the code on the website can be found in the respective repositories.
+The source code of website itself (this repository) is licensed under [MIT](https://github.com/TheAlgorithms/website/blob/main/LICENSE), while all the licenses for the code and explanations on the website can be found in the respective repositories.

 ## Learn More